-If you arrive at the Festival after 7pm on Sunday (or on Monday or Tuesday) please go to the Porter's Lodge at Tom Gate to collect your pass (and room key if applicable).
+If you arrive at the festival after 7pm on Sunday, on Monday afternoon or on Tuesday please go to the Porters' Lodge at Tom Gate to collect your pass (and room key if applicable).
 If the gate is locked please ring the bell to alert the Duty Porter.

 Travelling to the Festival

 There is NO parking available at Christ Church and city centre parking in Oxford is limited.
 Find more information about car parks and Park and Ride here: parking in Oxford

 Christ Church is a fifteen minute walk or a ten minute bus ride from Oxford station.
 A number of local buses stop outside Tom Gate.
 For more see: public transport in Oxford